 Recently, the pilots' behavior, which is the result of a negative emotional state, has become the cause of aircraft crashes.
-The crash in the Alps of the line aircraft "Airbus-A320" of the "German wings" [27] in March 2015 with 250 people on board was for this reason.
+The crash in the Alps of the aircraft "Airbus-A320" Germanwings [27] in March 2015 with 250 people on board was for this reason.